Influences on Tolkien: Nodens

-In 1928, a 4th-century pagan cult temple was excavated at Lydney Park, Gloucestershire.
+In 1928, a 4th-century Romano-British cult temple was excavated at Lydney Park, Gloucestershire.
 Tolkien was asked to investigate a Latin inscription there: "For the god Nodens.
 Silvianus has lost a ring and has donated one-half [its worth] to Nodens.
 Among those who are called Senicianus do not allow health until he brings it to the temple of Nodens."
 The Anglo-Saxon name for the place was Dwarf's Hill, and in 1932 Tolkien traced Nodens to the Irish hero Nuada Airgetlám, "Nuada of the Silver-Hand".

 Shippey thought this "a pivotal influence" on Tolkien's Middle-earth, combining as it did a god-hero, a ring, dwarves, and a silver hand.
 The J.R.R.
 Tolkien Encyclopedia notes also the "Hobbit-like appearance of [Dwarf's Hill]'s mine-shaft holes", and that Tolkien was extremely interested in the hill's folklore on his stay there, citing Helen Armstrong's comment that the place may have inspired Tolkien's "Celebrimbor and the fallen realms of Moria and Eregion".
 The Lydney curator Sylvia Jones said that Tolkien was "surely influenced" by the site.
 The scholar of English literature John M. Bowers notes that the name of the Elven-smith Celebrimbor is the Sindarin for "Silver Hand", and that "Because the place was known locally as Dwarf's Hill and honeycombed with abandoned mines, it naturally suggested itself as background for the Lonely Mountain and the Mines of Moria."